infinity0/msg-notes/causal-01-ordering.rst

 outline a mechanism for this.
 Or, we could omit this mechanism, fall back to "delivery order" as above, then "global consistency" would be achieved on a best-effort basis, assuming the server is trustworthy.

-A completely symmetric approach for global consistency with end-to-end security is to use consensus algorithms such as Paxos.
-These induce a total order on the messages in the session, but have other performance trade-offs, requiring input from other members, before a message can be delivered even to oneself.
-These are considered out-of-scope of this chapter.

 .. [#Nres] One may argue that due to this buffering, we are sacrificing
     responsiveness; however there is no *additional* waiting beyond what is